 KATHLEEN HILL has lived most of her adult life in New York City.
 In her twenties she and her husband, Clifford Hill, taught in a secondary school close to Lagos, Nigeria, and then a few years later spent a year in Niger with their three young children.
 After receiving a doctorate in English literature, she resumed teaching and in her forties began writing short stories.
-She’s taught in France, China, India and Turkey as well as Nigeria.
-Now she teaches in the M.F.A. program at Sarah Lawrence College.
+She has taught in France, China, India and Turkey as well as Nigeria.
+Until recently, she taught in the M.F.A. program at Sarah Lawrence College.

 A short essay, “Forgiveness,” published first in AGNI, was reprinted in The Best Spiritual Writing, 2013.

-Hill’s essay on the Irish fiction writer, Maeve Brennan, will appear in Nine Irish Lives, edited by Mark Bailey, March 2018.
+Hill’s essay on the Irish fiction writer Maeve Brennan is published in Nine Irish Lives, edited by Mark Bailey, March 2018.